-Delivery Mode: Blended Learning – our programme features online live learning, online forum discussions, online learning, individual and group coaching, personalised audit planning and access to a face to face conference (held regionally).
+Delivery Mode: Blended Learning – our programme features online live learning, online forum discussions, online learning, group coaching, personalised audit planning and access to a face to face conference (held regionally).

 All participants will also have access to the Carnegie Mental Health and Wellbeing Lead Community to attend further CPD opportunities.

-Duration: The course runs from November – February and is broken into five online units with seminars and two 121 session and finishes with a regional face to face day with coaching triads and round table discussions.
+Duration: The course runs from January 2023 - May 2023 and is broken into eight online units with group coaching sessions and finishes with a regional face to face day with coaching triads and round table discussions.

 The Wellbeing and Mental Health of staff and students alike should be a core focus for every educational setting so we can ensure we maximise the life chances of all students under our care.
 To achieve this, I wanted to establish a whole school approach and what better way to do it properly then to take this beginner course.

 As a Head of Year and DDSL I was also conscious about the impact that this would take on my responsibilities in school, but the course is very cleverly designed in a way that you can work through it at your own pace, and it doesn't impact on my busy schedule.